telerik/winforms-docs/winforms-converter/supported-controls/overview.md

 # Supported Controls

-This article will list the .NET controls which can be converted to their UI for WinForms counterparts.
+This article lists the .NET controls which can be converted to their UI for WinForms counterparts.
 It shows what actions are being taken for each control type.

 1. [Button]({%slug winforms/winforms-converter/supported-controls/button%})
 1. [CheckBox]({%slug winforms/winforms-converter/supported-controls/checkbox%})